|

 As I started to close Rules of the Black Arts for Advanced Users—totally over fairy tales—I noticed a marking at the bottom of Gula’s entry.
 What I saw made me stand in awe.

-“Gene, where was that sigils chart?”
+“Gene, where was that sigil chart?”

 Before he could answer, my quick swipes backward revealed the page.